Healthy Blueberry Crisp

 - Vanilla Greek Yogurt

-Storing: This blueberry crisp will stay in the fridge for 3-4 days
+Storing: This blueberry crisp will stay in the fridge for 3-4 days.
+It must be refrigerated after it has been baked.

 Freezing: We haven’t tried freezing this recipe but we don’t think it would freeze well.
-The topping would lose it’s crisp.
+The topping would lose its crispness.

 Serving: We recommend serving this blueberry crisp with vanilla ice cream or whipped cream.
 It’s also great with a scoop of vanilla yogurt.